BatirDaniel/Libro/README.md

 # Libro

-Libro - NTier Architecture with MediatR and Repository Patterns.
+NTier Architecture with MediatR and Repository Patterns.